kingof2s/Pro-league-data-Red-vs-Blue/README.md

   **Does the side that a professional team is assigned influence the outcome of the game?**

 ## Cleaning
-In order to answer this question, our first step was to get the data into usable format.
-We downloaded each tracked year of professional league games as csvs from oracle elixir, and our first step was to combine them into a single dataset.
-When doing this we dropped all columns we didn't need.
-We then changed the date column from the dataset to use a datetime format, which made it easier if we wanted to look at data within a specific time interval.
-We also cut off any games from after 2023-10-01, since the league is still ongoing at the time of this project.
+Here are some steps we took in order to gather and clean the data
+1. Download all the data from years 2014-2023 from oracle as csv files, open them and combine into 1 dataset
+2. Convert the date to datatime, making it easier to look at data within a certain time interval
+3. Remove all data after 10-01-2023, since it is ongoing at the time of our project
+4. Fill missing playernames with "unknown player" (we will take a look at this in assessment of missingness).

+After completing these steps, here is the dataset we worked with.